Bad (album): Side two

-"I Just Can't Stop Loving You"

-"I Just Can't Stop Loving You" is a ballad style song, written by Jackson and recorded by Jackson and Garrett in May 1987.
+"I Just Can't Stop Loving You" is a ballad style song, written by Jackson in late 1986 and recorded by Jackson and Garrett in April 1987.
 Garrett was also the one who co-wrote Man in the Mirror.
 According to Jones, Jackson initially wanted Whitney Houston or Barbra Streisand to sing the duet with him.
 Streisand declined and Houston's label, Arista Records, thought it was "too risky" for her to do the collaboration, as she was in the process of promoting her then new album Whitney.
 It was the first time since 1979's Off the Wall that Jackson had collaborated with a female artist on a duet, which was "It's the Falling in Love" with Patti Austin.
-Jones produced the song with Jackson receiving co-producing credits, like on the rest of the album.
+Jones produced the song with Jackson receiving co-producing credits, as with the rest of the album.

-"Dirty Diana"

-"Dirty Diana" is a hard rock song written and recorded by Jackson.
-The last time Jackson had written a rock song was 1982's Thriller with "Beat It".
-'Dirty Diana' was noted for having lyrical themes such as the ones of "Billie Jean".
+"Dirty Diana" is a hard rock song originally written and recorded by Jackson in late 1983, presumably for The Jacksons' Victory album, however it was shelved.
+After being revisited in 1984 and 1985, it was chosen to be included for the album; the song was re-recorded in January 1987.
+"Dirty Diana" was noted for having lyrical themes such as the ones of "Billie Jean".
 Jackson sings about a woman who "likes the boys in the band", which may be a reference to the "groupies" he had previously said liked to hang out around him and his brothers, in the early days of the Jackson Five.
 The song has three verses and three bridges.
 It has, furthermore, a guitar solo by Billy Idol's guitarist, Steve Stevens.
 The song's outro ends with Jackson singing "come on" into a fade with "hey baby wontcha" in the ad-lib.